barbecuesteve/api-governance/exec-summary.md

 [Steve Sparks](resume.pdf)
 Founder/Architect, Accucast (acquired by PGi, 2006)

-I've built, broken, and rebuilt API platforms at scale.
-I've watched teams rebuild the same API multiple times.
-I've spent 6 hours debugging an outage because nobody knew the dependency graph.
-I've scrambled through compliance audits with no audit trail.
-I've agonized over whether it was safe to take down an older API and wondered which consumer was 80% of my traffic.

-This framework is what I wish I'd had then.
-It's been refined across more than a decade of consulting and reflects what actually works - measurable reduction in duplicate work, faster incident response, and governance that developers are willing to adopt.
-It combines technology with the human element to create a system that turns compliance into a platform feature and makes the right choice the easiest choice.
+Over a decade of consulting, I've seen the same API governance problems at 50+ companies: teams rebuilding the same capabilities, outages that take hours because nobody knows the dependencies, compliance scrambles with no audit trail, APIs that no one dares shut down because usage is invisible.

+I've seen one organization solve this well at scale: Capital One's system combined software and process into a working governance model.
+It was built from a patchwork of components over time, and it covered almost all of the critical gaps these documents identify.
+It had its limitations but it had actually achieved something amazing: Capital One has almost complete visibility into their internal API ecosystem.
+It's not perfect, but close enough to be astonishing.

+This framework synthesizes such a system from first principles—what worked, why it worked, and how to implement it without a decade of iteration and false starts.

+I would love the opportunity to build this properly, either as a product or for an organization ready to solve this problem systematically.

 The [main document](README.md) gives a high-level overview for Directors and CTOs.
 The [technical design](technical-design.md) gives technology leaders a roadmap to build it.
 Also you can find plans to build it [from scratch](build-from-scratch/README.md) or [by composition](build-from-composition/README.md).